 If you or someone you love was injured at your job, you have the legal ability to seek financial compensation and medical benefits.
 You have this same ability if you have been diagnosed with certain debilitating illnesses or diseases resulting from your employment.
 When you take this step, our workers’ compensation team takes it with you and helps you seek compensation for your loss of income and required medical care.

-On your own, applying for workers’ compensation benefits can be an intimidating undertaking.
-Our McDowell County workers’ compensation lawyer at Farmer & Morris Law, PLLC, ensures you understand how the workers’ compensation process works.
-We help you gather the documents that prove your injury or illness and its connection to your job.
-We also help you prove the value of your case and understand your rights and responsibilities as well as those of your employer.
+If you run into obstacles or your employer disputes your claim, applying for workers’ compensation benefits can be intimidating.
+Our McDowell County workers’ compensation lawyer at Farmer & Morris Law, PLLC can ensure you understand how the process works.
+We can help you gather documents for your claim and understand your rights and responsibilities, as well as those of your employer.

 In This Article

 - Most Common Types of McDowell County Workers’ Compensation Claims